Girl Guides of Canada: Guides

 Guides are girls between 9 and 11 years of age.
 Guides are encouraged to do service projects to help their communities.
 Guides learn about people in other countries and are encouraged to discover and explore issues which are important to them.
-Their uniforms, originally navy blue, were then sky blue and navy blue, then the uniform blue shirts with navy blue insets and the collar and sleeves.
+Their uniforms -- originally navy blue, changed to sky blue and navy blue, then uniform blue shirts with navy blue insets and the collar and sleeves.
 They now wear the same navy-blue t-shirt as the other branches.
 There is an optional white tie with blue maple leaves and an optional navy-blue badge sash.
 Like the other branches, they follow the Girls First program, which contains 8 program areas - Guide Together, Into the Outdoors, Build Skills, Explore Identities, Experiment and Create, Be Well, Connect and Question, and Take Action.
 Each program area has three themes.
 Guides can also work on optional discovery badges.
 Girls can earn their Lady Baden Powell Award, the highest achievement a Guide can earn.
-Occasionally Guides help sparks and brownies, earning a crests entitled "spark/brownie helper".
+Occasionally Guides help Sparks and Embers, earning a crests entitled "Spark/Brownie helper."
 Guides can go camping, canoe, have a sleepover, or help a local women's shelter.

 Pathfinders

 Pathfinders are girls between 12 and 14 years old.
 They focus on community service, leadership and camping.
 In Pathfinder units the girls are very independent and plan many camps, district camps, and meetings.
-Occasionally Pathfinders help sparks and brownies, earning a crests entitled " spark/brownie helper".
+Occasionally Pathfinders help Sparks and Embers, earning a crests entitled "Spark/Ember helper".
 The units are also usually very small, so the Pathfinders are usually close friends and very welcoming to new members.
-Their uniforms were green T-shirts, or white tee shirts, with the opposite colored sleeves, then uniform blue with green inserts on the collar and sleeves.
+Their uniforms were green T-shirts, or white tee shirts, with the opposite coloured sleeves, then uniform blue with green inserts on the collar and sleeves.
 They now wear the same navy-blue t-shirt as the other branches.
 There is an optional white tie with green maple leaves and an optional navy-blue badge sash.
 Like the other branches, they follow the Girls First program, which contains 8 program areas - Guide Together, Into the Outdoors, Build Skills, Explore Identities, Experiment and Create, Be Well, Connect and Question, and Take Action.
 Each program area has three themes.
-Girls can earn their Citizenship Certificate, their Community Service Award, and their Canada Cord, which consists of badgework, first aid, planning and leading an event or camp, doing activities with other branches, and earning the Citizenship Certificate and Community Service Award.
+Girls can earn their Citizenship Certificate, their Community Service Award, and their Canada Cord, which consists of badge work, first aid, planning and leading an event or camp, doing activities with other branches, and earning the Citizenship Certificate and Community Service Award.
 The Canada Cord requires a great commitment to guiding to be earned.
 Any girl registered in Girl Guides as a pathfinder is eligible to earn her Canada Cord award, regardless of how long she has been a member with Girl Guides of Canada.